8 of the Best Air-Purifying Plants to Add to Your Home

-In 1989, NASA and the Associated Landscape Contractors of America conducted a study on houseplants as a natural way to produce and purify the air in space stations.
-According to their findings, plants that required low light demonstrated a surprising potential for improving indoor air quality because it helped remove the build-up of pollutants like benzene, formaldehyde, and ammonia.
-Below are our suggestions:
+Some house plants do double duty, both decorating a room and helping purify the air in the space, and that's what makes them the perfect addition to your home.
+In the summer of 1989, NASA and the National Association of Landscape Professionals conducted a study using houseplants as a natural way to produce and clean the air in space stations.
+According to their findings, plants that required low light demonstrated a surprising potential for improving indoor air quality because they helped remove the build-up of pollutants like benzene, formaldehyde, and richloroethylene (some of which are found in household supplies and furniture).
+It stands to reason, then, that we might consider living like those space-bound astronauts and populating our living spaces with more living plants.

 Peace Lily (Spathiphyllum 'Mauna Loa')

-Perfect for homeowners who enjoy bouquets of flowers, but not the upkeep.
-This resilient tropical plant, recognizable for its pristine white blossoms, is pretty but incredibly powerful: It removes benzene (found in plastics and synthetic fibers), formaldehyde (in carpets and upholstery), trichloroethylene (in adhesives and paint removers), xylene, ammonia, and more.
+These are perfect for homeowners who enjoy bouquets of flowers, but not the upkeep.
+This resilient tropical plant, recognizable for its pristine white blossoms, is pretty and incredibly powerful: It removes benzene (found in plastics and synthetic fibers), formaldehyde (in carpets and upholstery), trichloroethylene (in adhesives and paint removers), xylene, ammonia, and more.

 Chinese Evergreen (Aglaonema modestum)

-This "spider-like" plant gets its name for its long, droopy leaves.
-It eliminates formaldehyde as well as xylene and toluene, the latter of which are both found in many household products.
+This "spider-like" plant, often potted in a hanging planter, gets its name for its long, droopy leaves.
+Spider plants eliminate formaldehyde as well as xylene and toluene, the latter of which are both found in many household products.
+This air-cleaning plant is also pet-safe.

 Golden Pothos (Epipremnum aureum)

-Also commonly known as "devil's ivy," this study plant has a subtle yellowish hue on its leaves.
-It especially eradicates carbon monoxide and benzene, making it suitable to entryways from the garage and garden.
+Also commonly known as "devil's ivy," this sturdy plant has a subtle yellowish hue on its leaves.
+It's known to eradicate carbon monoxide and benzene, making it suitable to entryways from the garage and garden.

 Boston Fern (Nephrolepis exaltata 'Bostoniensis')

-A lush fern with featherlike fronds that thrives in humidity.
-While harder to care for than others, it proves to filter pollutants like formaldehyde plus xylene and toluene.
+Another pet-friendly option, this lush fern features feather-like fronds and thrives in humidity.
+While harder to care for than others, it filters pollutants like formaldehyde, xylene, and toluene.

 Florist's Chrysanthemum (Chrysanthemum morifolium)